 Disclosure of GHG Mitigation Activities

 Identify at least three GHG mitigation activities that contributed to the reduction in organizational GHG emissions to demonstrate that planned reductions were not the result of organic growth or decline.
-These activities should reflect internal actions the applicant took to achieve the reduction, and should be in addition to renewable electricity or offset purchases (as applicable).
+These activities should reflect internal actions the applicant took to achieve the reduction, and should be in addition to any renewable electricity or offset purchases.
 Activities relating to supply chain management may be included if the goal incorporated scope 3 reductions.